jtwaleson/stacky-bird/README.md

 Stacky Bird
 ====

 Stacky Bird is a game where you learn to program using low level commands and a stack.
-I wrote it for my son.
+I'm writing it for my son.
+It is currently under construction and not playable yet.

 This game was inspired by 2048, Flappy Bird, SpaceChem and my trusty old HP 49G+ calculator on which I used to program UserRPL.